Agent psychometrics: Task-level performance prediction in agentic coding benchmarks: Introduction

-We find that features specific to the agentic coding setting, such as the agent's underlying LLM and scaffold or the task's test cases, solution patch, and repository state, offer additional predictive capabilities beyond the problem statement.
+We find that features specific to the agentic coding setting offer enhanced predictive capabilities: for agents, we use the underlying LLM and scaffold, and for tasks, dense (non-one-hot) feature vectors extracted from the task's test cases, solution patch, and repository state, in addition to the problem statement.
 We demonstrate that using these features, we can meaningfully predict success probability for held-out tasks and LLM-scaffold combinations.
-By accepting a slight decrease in predictive accuracy in exchange for improved generalization, we can predict agent success on entire held-out benchmarks---a capability useful for the developers of both benchmarks and agents.
-Benchmark designers can use our task difficulty predictors to iteratively revise drafts of new benchmark tasks to ensure they have the desired level of difficulty, as calibrating difficulty via full agent evaluations would incur a high computational cost.
-Agent developers can similarly use the predictors for cheap validation of in-development versions of their agents by selecting a small but informative subset of tasks in a benchmark to evaluate the agent on, as we demonstrate in Section \ref{sec:new-agents-benchmark}.
+This ability to generalize beyond observed evaluations has practical value for the developers of both benchmarks and agents: benchmark designers can estimate the difficulty of tasks they have not yet evaluated agents on, including in continuously evolving benchmarks such as SWE-bench Live \citep{zhang2025swebenchgoeslive}, and agent developers can evaluate a new LLM-scaffold pair on a small, adaptively chosen subset of tasks, as we demonstrate in Section~\ref{sec:new-agents-benchmark}.

 A summary of our major contributions is as follows: \begin{enumerate} \item \textbf{Difficulty prediction from agentic task features:} We extend task difficulty prediction from \citet{truong2025reliable} to agentic coding benchmarks by learning predictors from static task features (issue text, gold patch, test patch, and repository state).